 All Color Guards are subject to review for potential misclassification.
 Guards can be reviewed only at a WGI Regional contest unless approved by the Director of Color Guard.
-As of 2016, Guards may be reviewed multiple times through the Regional Season.
+Color Guards may be reviewed multiple times through the Regional Season.

-Review During the Regional Season (clarification for 2020)
+Review During the Regional Season